exonum/exonum-doc/src/get-started/java-binding.md

         ZonedDateTime time2 = initialTime.plusSeconds(1);
         timeProvider.setTime(time2);
         testKit.createBlock();
-        // The time service have submitted its third transaction, and processed the
+        // The time service submitted its third transaction, and processed the
-        // second.
+        // second one.
 The consolidated time must be equal to time1 Optional<ZonedDateTime> consolidatedTime3 = getConsolidatedTime(testKit);
         assertThat(consolidatedTime3).hasValue(time1);
       }